 If you’ve got melons or other fruiting plants growing, provide support to keep the fruit off the soil.
 Melons, for example, can have a sling or hammock made out of old T-shirt material to protect the fruit.
 Strawberries can be planted in narrow troughs so the berries hang over the sides.

 Potted plants under pill bug attack can be protected, too.
 Hanging your potted plants or putting them onto a concrete surface will prevent bugs.
-As the pillbug needs moisture to survive on its way to your plant, this basically puts a desert in their way!
+As the pillbug — the only crustacean living on land — needs moisture to survive on its way to your plant, this basically puts a desert in their way!

 Preventing Pill Bugs

 There’s no surefire way to prevent pill bugs in the garden.
-But they can be discouraged from living in your garden beds.
+But they can be discouraged from living their entire life in your garden beds, consuming decaying plant material.

 Instead, segregate them to a composting portion of your yard.
 Pill bugs are excellent compost bugs and extremely beneficial there!
 If you’re making leaf mold, or have a regular pile or bin set up, you can entice the bugs to that.
 Don’t place them inside compost tumblers, as they won’t survive well in them.